When you’re a parent and you’re paying for an ‘extra’ like guitar lessons, it’s good to know exactly what to expect from all those classes.

 Patience and perseverance will be your best allies.
-The guitar helps children to develop these skills.
+Taking guitar lessons helps children to develop these skills.

 Learning how to play the guitar cannot be done without a great sense of rhythm, and it isn’t just the metronome which drives the rhythm of a song.
 Unfortunately, just like coordination, rhythm is an innate skill.

 We’ve all seen that person before in the bar or at a concert, unable to clap their hands to the beat even when it’s slow and easy.
 Somehow they’re still managing to clap on the upbeats and then the down beats, and then just something that they’re hearing all on their own.
 Same thing on the dance floor, those people who hear something just a little different from the rest of us.

 Essentially, those people don’t have a sense of rhythm.
 And if you don’t have one at all, becoming a good guitarist will be difficult.
 You can practice and try different techniques, but a child trying to learn guitar without a sense of rhythm will always be a beat behind.